 Pronunciation of 'Ceratostigma'

-The word 'Ceratostigma' originates from Greek, where 'keratos' means 'horn' and 'stigma' refers to the part of a flower.
+The word 'Ceratostigma' originates from Greek, combining 'keratos' (horn) and 'stigma' (mark or point), referring to the horn-like structures of the plant.

 Pronunciation Details